 For an expatriate who want to rent an apartment in Paris, contacting his foreign family or foreign friends is quite possible; however, the guarantor must reside in France for the guarantee to be valid.
 Indeed, in the event of unpaid bills, it is almost impossible to sue a guarantor abroad.

 It is easier to find a guarantor "legal entity", but it comes at a cost!

 There are several kinds of bailing organization.
 Here are some of them:

 The Guarantor of the rental must measure the commitment that his bond represents.
-To stand surety for a tenant is to undertake to settle his debts if he were to stop paying his rents.
-Indeed, according to the clauses of the surety bond, the surety may cover all the sums due by the defaulting tenant, namely: rents, charges, taxes and duties, rental repairs, occupancy compensation, interest.
+To stand surety for a tenant is to settle his debts if he were to stop paying his rent.
+Indeed, according to the clauses of the surety bond, the surety may cover all the sums due by the defaulting tenant, namely rents, charges, taxes and duties, rental repairs, occupancy compensation, and interest.
 And this, over the entire rental period, if nothing is specified.
 Therefore, to stand surety for someone is a massive commitment of consequences.